scipy-latinamerica/scipyla2015/code_of_conduct/coc_en.md

 **Code of Conduct**

-SciPy Latin America (SciPy) is a community conference intended for networking and collaboration in the scientific Python developer community.
+SciPy Latin America (SciPyLA) is a community conference intended for networking and collaboration in the scientific Python developer community.

 We value the participation of each member of this community and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events, whether officially sponsored by SciPy or not.
+Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events, whether officially sponsored by SciPyLA or not.

-To make clear what is expected, all delegates, speakers, exhibitors and volunteers at any SciPy event are required to conform to the following Code of Conduct.
+To make clear what is expected, all delegates, speakers, exhibitors and volunteers at any SciPyLA event are required to conform to the following Code of Conduct.
 Organizers will enforce this code throughout the event.

 **Overview**

-SciPy is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+SciPyLA is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of conference participants in any form.